kees1948/UniFLEX/Software/tools-C/README.md

 with the CPU09RAM board in the system

 for the networking applcations, consult the Software/Networking folder for includes and sub functions

+[2024-09-20]

+clib.l.240920.
+This replaces the older clib.l.
+This clib has a working scanf, getopt and socket library included.
+Building C programs no longer require you to refer to getopt.r and libsock.t.r in the cc command line.

+posted tar.c.
+This version compiles with McCosh C without issues and should replace the current, older, tar version.
+You should build it against the new clib.l described above.